christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/EXPERIMENTATION/README.md

-## The ESP-WROOM-32D Microcontroller, MQTT
+## The ESP-WROOM-32D Microcontroller, MQTT server and Arduino Program
 Broker IP Address : 10.10.6.228 and the Arduino-IDE on the computer portable